Who Pays For Car Accident Compensation in California?

 Claims Explained By an Experienced Auto Accident Lawyer

-If you've been involved in a car or truck accident in Newport Beach or anywhere in Orange County, you could be looking at massive costs.
+If you've been involved in a car accident in Irvine or anywhere in Orange County, you could be looking at massive costs.
 You may have significant medical bills and other expenses related to your injuries.
 You may not be able to work for a significant period of time.
-And there are other losses that are harder to pin down, but no less real - such as your pain and suffering.
+There are other losses that are harder to pin down, but no less real - such as your pain and suffering.